mikeadams1/Solid-Wiidget-Library/README.md

 Feel free to fork this repo and make your own changes and use cases.
 See some widgets [live on github pages](https://mikeadams1.github.io/Solid-Wiidget-Library/widget.html#) See a Sample Top Nav Bar [live on github pages](https://mikeadams1.github.io/Solid-Wiidget-Library/Top-Nav-Bar.html#)
+# Incorporate the solid Mashlib Data Browser Code on Your Website:
+What we have hear is an instance of the data browser calling up a specific URL and placing it into a data browser window.
+This could be a docuemtn that it points to, a photo, or another URI entirely.